toulbar2/CFN-learn/renault/README.md

 Maximum number of backtracks:  173
 ```

-Example for running the code on the medium dataset with an L1 penalty for 10-fold cross validation and 10 repetitions:
+Example for running the code on the medium dataset with an L1 penalty using pre-recorded lambda for 10-fold cross validation and 10 repetitions:

 ```
 /bin/bash